Image

 Lehigh Launch is a unique place-based, academic program that takes you to some of the world's most exciting areas for the fall semester of your first year at Lehigh.
 Lehigh Launch students participate in either the Semester in the American West, set in western Wyoming and Santa Fe, New Mexico, with additional study in Colorado, or the Semester in Chile, set in Santiago with additional study throughout Chile.
 You will live and learn with approximately 12 to 14 other students while taking academic courses that earn 16 credit hours toward your degree.

 The start dates for Lehigh Launch vary by location.
-Students in the Semester in the American West typically travel to Wyoming one week before the start of on-campus classes, with one week of remote learning prior to traveling west.
+Students in the Semester in the American West typically travel to Wyoming two weeks before the start of on-campus classes to begin their co-curricular NOLS course, with one week of remote learning prior to traveling west.
 Students return home just before Thanksgiving.

 The Semester in Santiago, Chile dates align closely with the start and end of fall classes on campus.

-Lehigh Launch is a program for first-semester college students, and all first-year applicants to Lehigh are eligible to apply.
+Lehigh Launch is a program for first-semester college students.
 Lehigh Launch draws students from all four of Lehigh’s undergraduate colleges as well as from Lehigh’s intercollegiate interdisciplinary programs.
-Transfer students are eligible for Lehigh Launch if the coursework is compatible with progress toward their degree.
+Sophomore transfer students are eligible for Lehigh Launch if the coursework is compatible with progress toward their degree.
+Due to curriculum constraints, students participating in the Explore Lehigh program are not eligible to apply.

 The program tuition is the same as on-campus tuition, and the program fees and other expenses total the same amount as room and board, fees and other expenses for on-campus first-year students.
 Students are responsible for their travel to and from the program location at the beginning and end of the semester; Semester in the American West students are responsible for some clothing costs for their backpacking course.
 Financial aid applies to Lehigh Launch as it would a regular semester, and students may apply for additional scholarship support for travel and equipment costs.

-The Semester in Santiago, Chile is based primarily in a large, cosmopolitan city.
-Students will be living in a Spanish-speaking country and taking a Spanish course as their humanities course.
+The Semester in Santiago, Chile is based primarily in a, cosmopolitan city of around 7 million people.
+It is the capital city in a country that has one of the most robust economies in Latin America.
+Students learn to navigate a large city on their own.
+Students will be living in a Spanish-speaking country and taking a Spanish course as their humanities course, providing great opportunities to become functional or more proficient in Spanish.
 While in Chile, students will be staying with families in home stays.
+Many students choose to take weekend trips to other cities during their Launch semester.

-The Semester in the American West spends half the semester on the edges of the Wyoming Wind River Range, away from major population centers.
-The group spends several days traveling through Colorado, visiting national labs near Denver, connecting with Lehigh alums, and visiting smaller cities, before transitioning to Santa Fe, the capital of New Mexico.
+The Semester in the American West spends half the semester around Wyoming’s Rocky Mountains, exploring the places – the land, wildlife, and people – that together capture the iconic American West The group spends several days visiting national labs and other sites around Denver, Colorado before transitioning to Santa Fe, the capital of New Mexico–a diverse city internationally known for its arts, culture, and history.
 Students and Lehigh faculty live at a common location.
-A three-week wilderness backpacking expedition in Wyoming’s renowned Rocky Mountains, led by the National Outdoor Leadership School, is a highlight of the program.
+The program starts with a 17-day wilderness hiking course in the Rockies, led by the National Outdoor Leadership School, that provides best-in-class leadership training.

 About the Academic Program